 Contrary to common predictions on the effects of warming on size-at-age and growth, we found that body size was larger for all ages and growth faster for all sizes in the heated area, compared to the reference area.
 These changes in growth and size were so large that, despite a higher mortality rate in the heated area, it still had a larger size-spectrum exponent (greater proportion of large fish).

-Not only do these findings show that universal predictions about the shrinking of ectotherm organisms may be simplistic, they also reveal that in order to understand warming-induced changes in the size-structure of species, which affect ecological interactions and dynamics, it is critical to account for how climate change alters both mortality and growth rate.
+Not only do these findings show that universal predictions about the shrinking of ectotherm organisms may be simplistic, they also reveal that in order to understand warming-induced changes in the size-structure of species, which affect ecological interactions and dynamics, it is critical to account for how climate change alters both mortality and growth rate, and these changes may depend on each other.

 We are grateful for your consideration of our manuscript, and we look forward to hearing from you.